randommistyy/RandomMistyy/README.md

 - ♥︎ Demisexual Lesbian
 - 💕 Multifandomer
 - 𖤓 Please don't cover me!
 - 💬 Don't be afraid to talk to me!
-I'm really friendly and always up for a chat : )
+I'm really friendly and always up for a chat : ) [forgive me if im quiet)

 - DNI